All the pictures of the transmitters (TXs) are to scale.

 Population coverage : Figures for the major transmitters

 If you`re already on a transmitter and just replacing your aerial then you can identify the transmitter from the frequencies (or channel numbers, note the difference ! ) of the programmes you have tuned in on your TV.
-The best way is to consult the Channel Allocation Guides (e.g. Crystal Palace) of the transmitters we have a dedicated page for, see list above.
-Alternatively try this BBC page for analogue frequencies, or, for the digital frequencies, Ofcom pre DSO / post DSO or Digital UK (use the drop down menu to change the region).
+The best way is to consult the Channel Allocation Guides of the transmitters we have a dedicated page.
+Alternatively use the Digital UK coverage checker.

 If your aerial is vertically polarised it is almost certainly aligned on a repeater transmitter.
-All but two main transmitters are horizontal (at switchover Rowridge and Rosneath became dual polarity) but bear in mind that some people have incorrectly polarised aerials !
+All but two main transmitters are horizontal but bear in mind that some people have incorrectly polarised aerials!